rohithkk/nodecommands/docker.md

     > Options:  -f                      follow the log output,
     >            --tail < number >         show the last <number> lines from the logs

+10. List processes from a container

+      `docker container top <container id>`

+11. Display detailed config information for a container

+     `docker container inspect <container id>`

+12. View real time performance metrics from a container

+    `docker container stats [container id]`

+    "container id" is optional.
+If not passed, then the comand will output the stats from all the running containers.

+13. Getting into shell inside a container

+     **Option 1 - run the container iteratively**

+     `docker container run **-it** <image name> <command to run>`

+     > Example: docker container run -it nginx bash
+     > The above command starts a new nginx container and immediately runs the bash command on the container.
+You will be able to execute other commands on the shell.